midha-abhishek/abcretail/README.md

 ### **Azure Databricks — ETL Cluster**

-Another ***Databricks*** Notebook was created for business case `ETL (Extract, Transform and Load)`.
+Another ***Databricks*** Notebook was created for the business case `ETL (Extract, Transform and Load)`.
 The data was extracted from the Delta Tables on the "curated" container of the Storage Account,  transformed as per the business use cases, and loaded in the `Delta Tables` onto the "staging" container.
 The notebook could be found [here](https://github.com/midha-abhishek/abcretail/blob/main/databricks/etl_business_case.ipynb).

 ### **Complete Azure Data Factory Pipeline with Databricks Clusters**